quintel/etmodel/DEPLOY.markdown

 ## Unicorn

 You can find its configuration in `APP_ROOT/config/unicorn/production.rb`.
 Bluepill takes care of the unicorn daemon.
 If you want to manually kill it you can find its pid in `~/apps/etmodel/shared/pids/unicorn.pid`.
+I've added a separate unicorn configuration file for the laptops.

 ## Deploy in practice